 The House of Commons Interparliamentary Relations Office supports incoming visits to the UK Parliament by overseas parliamentarians and parliamentary officials and provides advice and assistance to fellow parliaments on the practices and procedures of the UK Parliament.

-The Overseas Office is responsible for relations between the House of Lords and overseas parliaments.
+The Lords Inter-Parliamentary Relations Office is responsible for relations between the House of Lords and overseas parliaments.
 This includes advising and supporting the Lord Speaker; supporting Lords participation in international conferences; and supporting inward visits of Parliamentarians and officials.

 The UK Parliament Study Programme is our annual knowledge exchange programme for overseas parliamentary officials.
 It offers participating officials an opportunity to:

 - Learn about UK Parliament approaches to procedural and corporate issues.

 - Have full and frank exchanges on issues common to all legislatures.

 - Establish strong professional links with UK officials and colleagues from participating legislatures.